 A performance metric measuring returns from the investment of shareholders' funds.
-It is a financial ratio of a measure of earnings divided by an equity base.

-UK regulated return on equity is a measure of how a business is performing operationally against the assumptions used by Ofgem.
-These returns are calculated using the assumption that the businesses are financed in line with the regulatory adjudicated capital structure, at the assumed cost of debt and that UK taxation paid is at the level assumed by Ofgem tonnes CO2 equivalent
+UK regulated return on equity is a measure of how a business is performing operationally against the assumptions used by Ofgern.
+These returns are calculated using the assumption that the businesses are financed in line with the regulatory adjudicated capital structure, at the assumed cost of debt and that UK taxation paid is at the level assumed by Ofgern.

-RPI

-UK Retail Prices Index.
+RPI UK Retail Prices Index

-Measure of greenhouse gas emissions in relation to the impact of carbon dioxide.
+tonnes CO2 equivalent Measure of greenhouse gas emissions in relation to the impact of carbon dioxide.

-TW

-Terawatt, 10 watts.
+TW Terawatt, 10 watts.

-TWh

-Terawatt hours.
+TWh Terawatt hours.